 Over a quarter-million families have their lives disrupted each winter because of frozen water line pipes.
 In colder climates like here in North Georgia, frigid nights can quickly turn into a home maintenance nightmare with a series of inconvenient and extremely expensive water pipe breaks.

-Quick drops in temperature, poor insulation and low set thermostats are the three main reasons for frozen pipes.
-Both CPVC (plastic) and copper water lines can burst when they freeze, and recovering from frozen water lines is not as simple as calling a plumber.
-An eight inch crack in a plumbing water line pipe can discharge over 250 gallons of water a day, causing flooding, potential for mold and serious structural damage.
+Quick drops in temperature, poor insulation, and low set thermostats are the three main reasons for frozen pipes.
+Both CPVC (plastic) and copper water lines can burst when they freeze and recovering from frozen water lines is not as simple as calling a plumber.
+An eight-inch crack in a plumbing water line pipe can discharge over 250 gallons of water a day, causing flooding, the potential for mold, and serious structural damage.

 By taking a few simple precautions, you can help save yourself the mess, money, and aggravation frozen pipes cause.